emberjs/rfcs/text/0957-modernized-scheduler.md

 - RSVP configuration would be gated behind an optional feature flag `use-native-rsvp-flush`, with a deprecation to set it to the new behavior
 - RSVP usage would be deprecated at the import level at build time, using infra similar to ember-cli-babel deprecation
+- ember-concurrency should remove its usage of the runloop and RSVP
+- ember-concurrency should add a test-waiter to tasks
 - Timer move would be handled via a normal deprecation + codemod to shift imports to the new import location
 - an optional feature flag `use-async-scheduler` would move `scheduleOnce`, `schedule`, `next`, `run`, `join` and `bind` to delegating into the new scheduler interface.